ZhaoyiLi-HekJukZaaiZyuJan/QEC-decoders/README.md

 <section>
   <h2>Variables</h2>
 <p>This program accepts command-line arguments, which can be used to customize its behavior.
-The available options for each subprogram are listed in the following table, along with any options that are not available. </p>
+The available options for each subprogram are listed in the following table, along with any options that are not available.
+Hover your mouse over to see more details. </p>
 <table>
   <tr>
     <th>Option</th>